Rebel Wilson: 2010–present: transition to Hollywood

 Wilson appeared as Ursula, the sea witch, in an all-star concert version of The Little Mermaid at the Hollywood Bowl on 3 June 4 June, and 6 June 2016.
 She made her West End debut in the musical Guys and Dolls in the role of Miss Adelaide from 28 June to 21 August 2016.
 She received positive reviews.
+In 2018, it was announced that Wilson was to produce and star in a feature film adaptation of the Image Comics comic book Crowded.
 Wilson played LeFou in a production of Beauty and the Beast: Live in Concert at the Hollywood Bowl on 25–26 May 2018.
 She also appeared on the cover of Vogue Australia for the first time.

 Wilson starred in two 2019 comedies.
 The first, Isn't It Romantic, was released in February, and is about a woman (Wilson) who wakes up in a literal romantic comedy, despite the character's hate for the genre; the film is Wilson's first solo lead role and her first ever producer credit.
 In May, Wilson starred alongside Anne Hathaway in The Hustle, a female-centred remake of the 1988 comedy film Dirty Rotten Scoundrels.
 Wilson also co-produced the latter film.
 Wilson plays twins Doreen and Dolores Bognor in Australian drama series Les Norton.
 Towards the end of 2019, Wilson played Fraulein Rahm in Taika Waititi's dark comedy drama Jojo Rabbit, and Jennyanydots in the musical film Cats.

 Wilson hosted the dog styling competition Pooch Perfect for Seven Network.
 The show features professional dog stylists competing over a number of challenges for a $100,000 prize.
 She also hosted the ABC's version of Pooch Perfect in the United States, which was cancelled after one season.
 Wilson stars in the Netflix comedy film Senior Year, released in May 2022.
 She plays a woman who, after waking from a 20-year coma, returns to high school to earn the prom queen crown she feels she deserves.
 Wilson will appear in her first non-comedy film role in The Almond and the Seahorse, which is an adaptation of Kaite O'Reilly's stage play of the same name.
+Wilson is making her directorial debut with The Deb, a musical comedy film set in the Australian outback.
+It is based on Hannah Reilly's 2022 theatre production, which sees "lovable farm girl and high school outcast" Taylah, who hopes the upcoming Debutante Ball will help change how her peers see her, but her plans are disrupted by the arrival of her cousin Maeve from the city.
+Production began in September 2023.

-In 2014, it was rumoured that Wilson would appear in a remake of Private Benjamin.
-That same year, it was also rumoured that she had been cast in The Social Life alongside Amanda Seyfried.
-In 2018, it was announced that Wilson was to produce and star in a feature film adaptation of the Image Comics comic book Crowded.
+In September 2025, Wilson appeared in the Bi-ray music video "Butterfly (Narrative Version)" directed by Japanese rock star Yoshiki.